horothesun/PostsViewerSimplified/README.md

 ### Post details

-A post details screen shows:
+The post details screen shows

-* title,
+* title
-* author's name,
+* author's name
 * post content (via the `body`) and
 * number of comments.